gavinbarron/ghuntley/content/notes/daily-standup.md

 High-performing teams have one thing in common: psychological safety, the belief that you won't be punished when you make a mistake or "being able to show and employ one's self without fear of negative consequences of self-image, status or career"

-Psychological safety is important as it enables moderate risk-taking, speaking your mind, creativity, and sticking your neck out without fear of having it cut off — just the types of behavior that lead to market breakthroughs that asked from this team.
+Psychological safety is important as it enables moderate risk-taking, speaking your mind, creativity, and sticking your neck out without fear of having it cut off — just the types of behavior that lead to market breakthroughs that are asked from this team.

 TL;DR - Please overshare during standup.
 Be awesome to each other and if voilated please start a discussion with your 1-up.